-Greek tomato risotto (aka ntomatorizo or tomatorizo) is an ode to tomatoes and it's a Greek tomato risotto dish.
+Greek tomato risotto (aka ntomatorizo or tomatorizo) is an ode to tomatoes and it's a Greek risotto dish.
 Usually made with fresh ripe tomatoes out of the garden, it is a very easy, quick, and nutritious dish.

 For me, ntomatorizo is one of grandma's summer comfort dishes.
 Using only ingredients grown in her garden (except rice 😄), she prepared an amazing vegan dish.
 Inspired by her recipe and also adding different types of tomatoes, I created this recipe.